Bruce Miller (soccer)

 Bruce Miller (born May 25, 1957) is a Canadian retired soccer player who played professionally in the North American Soccer League, and Major Indoor Soccer League.
-He also earned eight caps with the Canadian national team and coached the Cleveland Crunch to two National Professional Soccer League titles.
+He also earned eight caps with the Canada national team and coached the Cleveland Crunch to two National Professional Soccer League titles.
 He now coaches youth soccer in Northern Ohio.

 Player

 Youth

 Miller played collegiate soccer with Simon Fraser University in 1975 and 1976.
 SFU reached the NAIA national men's soccer championship finals in 1975 and won the championship 1976.

 Professional

 In 1975, Miller began playing with the Vancouver Whitecaps.
 He saw time in two games before moving to the Seattle Sounders where he played only one game that season.
 As mentioned above, he then played the 1975 and 1976 college seasons with Simon Fraser.
 In 1978, he returned to the pros with the Sounders.
 He continued to play for the Sounders through at least the 1980 season.
 In the fall of 1979, the Sounders loaned Miller to the Cleveland Force of the Major Indoor Soccer League.
 There is no record of him playing in 1981.
 In 1982, Miller signed with the Fort Lauderdale Strikers.
 Miller was a 1983 NASL All-Star Honorable Mention with the Strikers.
 Following the 1983 season, Joe Robbie, owner of the Strikers, moved the team to Minneapolis, Minnesota and renamed the team the Minnesota Strikers.
 Miller made the move north and continued to play for the Strikers in the NASL's last season, 1984.
 The Strikers then moved to the MISL where Miller played two indoor seasons.
 Miller was forced to retire in 1986 due to complications from knee injury.